fulldecent/formant-analyzer/Offline MATLAB analysis/3. Vowel Isolation/README.md

 -   `TRIM_FACTOR` = 0.15;

-**Warning: The results of this algorithm should be off by one compared to the iOS project because Matlab counts indices starting with 1 but Swift counts starting with 0.**
+**Warning: The results of this algorithm should be off-by-one compared to the iOS project because Matlab counts indices starting with 1 but Swift counts starting with 0.**

 Analysis